Ashenoy64/IntradaySimulator/README.md

 - [ ] **Bug fixes, the eternal battle**
   Squash bugs, banish glitches, and never admit you missed an edge case.

+- [ ] **Tests**
+      Conduct systematic tests to see if we can create an algorithm which can make profit out of given market day.
+Does any algorithm even give profit at all?

 ***